13 CBD Facts Every Consumer Should Know

 Hemp Oil and CBD Oil Aren’t the Same.

-The difference between CBD and hemp oil is a source of confusion for most people who are new to cannabis products.
+The difference between CBD oil and hemp oil is a source of confusion for most people who are new to CBD products.
 Hemp oil, while it contains a lot of nutritious compounds, doesn’t usually have any CBD in it.
 Manufacturers press hemp oil from the seeds of the hemp plants, which don’t contain any CBD.
 The female flowers of hemp and cannabis plants produce cannabinoids like CBD.
 Consumers should make sure the oil they buy specifically says that it contains CBD to get the benefits of the cannabinoid.

 CBD May Show Up on A Drug Test